iCliniq Logo

 What Is Cystic Adenomatoid Malformation of the Lung?

 Cystic adenomatoid malformation of the lung seen in the mother's womb is a mass or growth of the lung tissue that may not function well but can grow in size.
-It is also known as congenital pulmonary airway malformation.
+It is also known as congenital pulmonary airway malformation (CPAM).
 It is a rare congenital malformation.
-The mortality rate is much higher than around 30 % of children present with a cystic adenomatoid malformation in the lung.
-But these figures may not match the children who do not show any symptoms.
+The mortality rate is much higher; around 30 % of children present with cystic adenomatoid malformation in the lung.
+However, these figures may not match the children who do not show any symptoms.

 What Are the Causes of Cystic Adenomatoid Malformation of the Lung?

-Congenital cystic adenomatoid malformation of the lungs is caused by the abnormal growth of lung tissue which continues to grow and does not function properly.
-These cystic adenomatoid are benign and not genetically inherited, so they do not pass to the upcoming generations.
+Congenital cystic adenomatoid malformation of the lungs is caused by the abnormal growth of lung tissue, which continues to grow and does not function properly.
+These cystic adenomatoids are benign and not genetically inherited, so they do not pass on to the upcoming generations.
 It is the abnormal growth of lung tissues.

 When Does Cystic Adenomatoid Malformation of Lung Development Occur?

 Cystic adenomatoid lung malformation develops at 18 to 26 weeks of gestation.
-But there will be rapid growth during the 20 and 25 th week of pregnancy.
+However, there will be rapid growth during the 20th and 25th weeks of pregnancy.
 Any genetic defects do not cause it.

 What Are the Signs and Symptoms of Cystic Adenomatoid Malformation?

-• The very first sign of congenital cystic adenomatoid is the pregnant mother who measures bigger than the usual size for her due date because of too much amniotic fluid.
-This is due to the congenital cystic adenoma pushing the heart and esophagus of the fetus, which prevents the swallowing of amniotic fluid by the fetus.
+• The very first sign of congenital cystic adenomatoid is a pregnant mother who measures bigger than the usual size for a due date because of too much amniotic fluid.
+This is due to the congenital cystic adenoma pushing the heart and esophagus of the fetus, which prevents the fetus from swallowing amniotic fluid.

 • A large cystic adenomatoid causes a condition called hydrops, in which there will be a severe accumulation of fluid in the skin, chest, and abdomen, which causes severe heart failure.
 As the cystic adenomatoid presses the heart, it reduces the blood supply to the heart and results in heart failure.

-• About ten percent of all fetuses with cystic adenomatoid develop hydrops.
+• About 10 percent of all fetuses with cystic adenomatoid develop hydrops.
 Hydrops is the condition where there is excessive amniotic fluid in the mother's womb.

 • Untreated fetuses with hydrops or congenital cystic adenomatoid will not survive.

-• The mass or the tissue growth pushes the heart and esophagus of the fetus, which prevents swallowing amniotic fluid that results in polyhydramnios or too much amniotic fluid.
+• The mass or tissue growth pushes the heart and esophagus of the fetus, which prevents swallowing amniotic fluid, resulting in polyhydramnios or too much amniotic fluid.

 How to Diagnose Cystic Adenomatoid Malformation?